Neurrone/public-knowledge-base/data/notes/x3o816uhoqu2s5kolskc4h6.md

 - Time complexity: `O(v + e)`
 - Space complexity: `O(v)`

-Precondition: ok to explore all neighbours before moving outward, solution is near the starting node
+Precondition: Need to explore all neighbors before moving outward, solution is near the starting node

 Outcome: traversal starting from the source node in order of distance, level order of a tree, shortest path in an unweighted graph